RomanosTrechlis/go-scribe/README.md

 ## TODO

-1. right now there are two ways to connect to Streamers
+1. add a one-way SSL authentication for the Streamer (or Mediator) only, in addition to the two ways already implemented:
-  * with an insecure connection (no SSL) or
+  * an insecure connection (no SSL) and
-  * with a two-way SSL authentication requiring both the client and the Streamer to have SSL.
+  * a two-way SSL authentication requiring both the client and the Streamer to have SSL.

-  In the future, I will add a one-way SSL authentication for the Streamer only.
 1. add more flags for the Streamer and Mediator making them more parameterizable from cl.
 1. create a more robust algorithm for load balancing among the Streamers.
 1. investigate the use of sync.Map instead of sync.Mutex.